tamasbrandstadter/java-features/README.md

+# Description
-# This reposirtory contains new features and examples from Java post version 8.
+This reposirtory contains new features and examples from Java post version 8.